zyzshishui/slime/docs/en/amd_toturial.md

 We provide examples to use [Qwen3-4B](https://huggingface.co/Qwen/Qwen3-4B), please refer to:
 - [Example: Qwen3-4B Model](scripts/run-qwen3-4B-amd.sh): Just run `scripts/run-qwen3-4B-amd.sh`

-We show the training script below.
 ⚠️ TODO: The [AMD-version torch_memory_saver](https://github.com/YangWang92/torch_memory_saver_numa/tree/numa) does not seem to clear memory properly; thus, we set `--sglang-mem-fraction-static` as `0.4` currently.
 We will continue investigating and focus on ROCm's virtual memory management for further modifications.

 ⚠️ TODO: ROCM seems to not support `apex` yet.
 Thus, we need to disable `--no-gradient-accumulation-fusion` currently.
 We will continue investigating how to enable this.

 ⚠️ Note: The main difference between AMD's training script and NVIDIA's script is that you need to set `RAY_EXPERIMENTAL_NOSET_HIP_VISIBLE_DEVICES` and `HIP_VISIBLE_DEVICES` for ray to function properly on AMD GPUs.

+- We show the training script below:

 ```bash
 #!/bin/bash